“Overlanding is driving somewhere remote, to eat something.”

 And last but not least, water.
 Where will you store your water?

-One of the simplest options is several collapsible water jugs.
+One of the simplest options is several collapsible water jugs like these from Redcamp.
 If you get ones with a spout, you can even set it up to double as a faucet for your sink.
 And some of the more extravagant overland kitchen setups have water storage already built-in.

 In addition to packing some essential prep utensils, like a general-purpose knife, cutting board, mixing bowl, and some kind of mixing spatula/spoon, it’s also good to have a flat surface to work on.